-What Kinds of Meat You Can Get at Aldi
+The Kind of Meat You Can Get at Aldi

 Think of Aldi like any other grocery store - just cheaper.
 So, what you can pick up at other places, Aldi offers the same.
-This includes:

 - Pork (pork chops, sausages, ham, bacon)